Doctoral Studies

 Supervisor: S. Kalogirou

-PhD Thesis: “Replacement of synthetic vitamin E with plant extracts from fruit juice and wine by-products in broiler nutrition.”
+Thesis: “Replacement of synthetic vitamin E by plant extracts derived from fruit juice and wine by-products in broiler nutrition.”

 Laboratory: Nutritional Physiology & Feeding